kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/README.md

 ![UML of ResultIterator](/assets/images/results-iterator.png)

-The `ResultsIterator` constructor accepts a 'callable` parameter, which is invoked whenever an element (of the array it contains) is returned (as a result of
+The `ResultsIterator` constructor accepts a `callable` parameter, which is invoked whenever an element (of the array it contains) is returned (as a result of
 `current()` , ro `OffsetSet` or 'OffsetGet' being invoked).

 The example-sentences retrieval interfaces and classes (in UML) are: